 If you are receiving more than the amount above, your Housing Benefit will be reduced to bring your total benefit income down to the Benefit Cap level.
-Those affected will be contacted directly by the Department for Work and Pensions (DWP).
+Those affected will be contacted directly by the Department for Work and Pensions.

-Further information can be found on the council's website or by contacting the DWP on 0845 604 3719.
+Further information can be found on the council's website or by contacting the council's directly on 020 7525 1800.